Sussex Airport (New Jersey): Controversies

-Embezzlement of federal funds by former airport owner
+Embezzlement by former owner (2009)

 In 2009, the airport's former owner, Paul Styger, pleaded guilty to federal charges of embezzlement.
 This stemmed from his misuse of $378,000 of grant money provided for airport improvements.
 He faced up to two years in prison.
 He was eventually convicted, and was ordered to repay the money and was put on probation without getting any prison sentence.
 Wantage Township officials admittedly knew that Styger was under investigation for embezzlement, but were asked to keep silent by state and federal agencies in an attempt to preserve the integrity of the investigation.